BioinfoUNIBA/REDInet/README.md

                        be an integer number grater than zero and equal or smaller than 100.
 By default the value is 10.

-    --R                Correct nucleotides strands in extracted sequences, to match identified sites srand.
+    --R                Correct nucleotides strands in each extracted sequence, to match corresponding identified site srand.
 If it's set to no, sequences with nucleotides mapping on different strands are discarded.
                        Possible choices are: yes or no.
                        By default is no.